 1c1 – IIA standards

 The standards of the global Institute of Internal Auditors offer no support for generic, prescriptive testing standards.
-The Global Technology Audit Guide, “Management of IT Audit” (PDF, opens in a new tab), 1st edition, 2006 describes the Snowflake Theory of IT Audit:
+The Global Technology Audit Guide, “Management of IT Audit”, 1st edition, 2006 describes the Snowflake Theory of IT Audit:

 “Every IT environment is unique and represents a unique set of risks.
 The differences make it increasingly difficult to take a generic or checklist approach to auditing.”